mdelorme/cg_referee/README.md

 #### `Theads`

 The number of threads to compute the runs.
 Each run will be assigned to a single thread.

+#### `Seed`

+It is now possible to indicate a seed for the Referee.
+The referee will then provide a series of seeds to the game so that the initialisation will persist in-between runs.
+Note that for the seed to be used, you will have to provide it to the game engine.
+The seed is read by the engine as a command line argument, and, if you want to use it, it should be included in the parameters of the engine as a parameter calle `$seed`.
+For an example, see the GITC parameter file and engine.
+Please also note that using the same seed as the ones given by the Codingame IDE will not give you the same initialization ...

 ## Coding a game binary